vikm2o/tt-scale-flux/README.md

 ```

 This should output a collage of the best images generated in each search round, grouped by the same prompt.

+By default, the `--batch_size_for_img_gen` is set to 1.
+To speed up the process (at the expense of more memory),
+this number can be increased.

 ## Controlling the pipeline checkpoint and `__call__()` args